hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-for-private-cloud-enterprise/home.md

   * Development packages such as Terraform, Git, Docker / Docker Compose/ Docker CLI, Golang (latest), Python 3.x
 * Clone GitHub repo in cloud shell, debug and deploy applications into HPE GreenLake for Private Cloud Enterprise resources
 * Create and manage VM and container resources via IaC using HPE GreenLake Terraform modules
-* Secure access to HPE GreenLake for Private Cloud Enterprise resources by automatically injecting the right security credentials (like kubeconfig for container clusters)
 * Each cloud shell instance backed by 1GB of persistent storage provisioned for User's $HOME directory

 ![HPE GreenLake for Private Cloud Enterprise cloud shell](/img/hpegl4pce-cloud-shell.png "HPE GreenLake for Private Cloud Enterprise cloud shell")